ShadowRL76/ShadowRL76/README.md

 **`Ethical Hacktivist (Developer/Ethical Hacker/Content Creator)`**

-I am currently a Senior in High School, deeply passionate about programming, ethical hacking, and networking.
+I just graduated in High School, deeply passionate about programming, ethical hacking, and networking.
 My aspiration is to pursue a Ph.D. in Computer Science, ultimately aiming to become a network engineer.
 This career path would provide me with the flexibility to navigate various roles within the IT industry.

 ---
 ### Socials